leapcode/leap_web/DEPLOY.md

 We use capistrano to deploy.
 We ship an example deploy.rb in config/deploy.rb.example.
 Edit it to match your needs.

-run '''cap deploy:setup''' to create the directory structure.
+run `cap deploy:setup` to create the directory structure.

-run '''cap deploy''' to deploy to the server.
+run `cap deploy` to deploy to the server.

 ## Customized Files ##